a safe place for your family

 - Our organisational culture is one of child safety where, through effective leadership and clear lines of accountability, we ensure that all those in positions of power or influence with children are properly screened, supervised and trained.

 - Our code of conduct is the Anglican Diocese of Melbourne “Duty of Care” handbook.
 A copy of the handbook is provided to all those in paid or voluntary positions, who have contact with children.
-The handbook is available at all our places of worship and can also be found here.
+The handbook is available at all our places of worship.

 - All those working with children in the parish are required to have a current Working with Children card and police checks.
 We will also conduct reference checks on all who move into our parish and ask to be part of the leadership team.